Here's the philosophy behind my work.

 The breadth and depth of my work at the university, in public schools, and in the community-at-large reflect my core belief that as a poet, a teacher, a mother, and a citizen, I have a responsibility to put in the work necessary to create and maintain communities that provide opportunities for the development and artistic growth of people of all backgrounds, ages, and abilities.

 Inclusive, Original Writing Courses

 For more than a decade I’ve taught writing to students of all ages and abilities.
-I’ve designed creative writing curriculum for Native high school students at UmoNhoN Nation Public School in Macy, Nebraska and courses for first-generation college attendees through UNO’s Thompson Learning Community.
+I’ve worked as a Teaching Artist for the Lied Center for Performing Arts, designing creative writing curriculum for Native high school students at UmoNhoN Nation Public School in Macy, Nebraska, and I've spent the last 6 years teaching Autobiographical Reading and Writing courses for first-generation college attendees through UNO’s Thompson Learning Community.